MokkoFm/django-rest-api/readme.md

 ```

 ## Permissions
 For using API you should be authenticated.
-You can use test superueser:
+You can use test superuser:
 - `LOGIN - qvantel`
 - `PASSWORD - 12345678`